-A property is in close proximity to or within the boundaries of the North Saskatchewan River Valley (land included in the City's protection overlay).
+A property is in close proximity to or within the boundaries of the North Saskatchewan River Valley (land included in the City of Edmonton's North Saskatchewan River Valley and Ravine System Protection Overlay).

 Property backs directly onto the boundary of the river valley or is separated from it only by parks, green spaces, wooded areas, walking trails or golf courses.